anto112/Moil_ubuntu_new_version/setting_env/Readme.md

 <img src="../Picture/3.jpg"/>

-4. copy the script 2sudoer.sh to home each user. and fullowing the command for running container Ubuntu system with sudo permision
+4. copy the script 2sudoer.sh to your home directory. and following the command for running container Ubuntu system with sudo permission
+   - sh 2sudoer.sh

 <img src="../Picture/4.jpg"/>

 5. the container will running and where user will change from original user to be sudoer user like picture bellow this.

 <img src="../Picture/5.jpg"/>

+### 6.Delete student User

+Delete user will complete when you in the root user, following the command :

+- sh del_user.sh

 #### Reference :